Our Services

 Helpful Resources

-Creatine supplementation may ease nighttime leg discomfort in RLS by improving muscle energy metabolism and supporting neuronal function, though solid clinical trials confirming its effectiveness are still lacking.
+Creatine supplementation may help reduce nighttime leg discomfort in Restless Legs Syndrome (RLS) by enhancing muscle energy metabolism and supporting neuronal function.
+However, robust clinical trials confirming its effectiveness for RLS are still lacking.

 Restless Leg Syndrome (RLS) is a common neurological condition characterized by an uncontrollable urge to move the legs, often accompanied by unpleasant sensations.
 Many people with RLS experience nighttime leg pain or discomfort that disrupts sleep and quality of life.
 Recently, interest has grown in whether supplements—especially creatine—might ease these symptoms.
 Below, we explore what RLS is, how creatine works, the evidence (and limits) around using creatine for RLS, safety considerations, and when to seek medical advice.